vivaria/edisonrul.ing/docs/source/cards/r/recurring-nightmare.md

 ### Card Rulings

-●This card targets.
+*   This card targets.
 Choose the targets when you activate this card.
-●If one of the targets is removed from the GY by an effect Chained to this card, the other target will still be returned to the hand.
+*   If one of the targets is removed from the GY by an effect Chained to this card, the other target will still be returned to the hand.
-●You can't choose a monster whose DEF is undefined (printed DEF is ?, etc.) as a target of this card.
+*   You can't choose a monster whose DEF is undefined (printed DEF is ?, etc.) as a target of this card.